 - What is my strongest subtest?

-- What is my most difficult question-type in each subtest?
+- What are my weakest areas in each subtest?

-Along with mock test results I recommend using the reports to audit and refine your game plan effectively.
+Along with mock test results I recommend using the reports to audit and refine your notes.
 This will put in you a far better position to succeed on test day.